nhlamulokhoza/FoldX_work/README.md

 Run_VeP.sh

-Alternatively, one may choose not to run this script but the web interface of VeP and would not be required to run this script, provided that they filter for missense variants.
+Run_VeP.sh is optional.
+One may choose not to run this script but the web interface of VeP and filter for filter for missense variants.

 HapPrep.sh